AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 Done!
 Putting it all together, we get the same result as before: `11000011 10111100`.

 For more complex examples involving three or four bytes, you will just need to shift by larger amounts for the first, second, and third bytes.
 The last byte will never require any bit-shifting since the bits of interest are already in the lowest possible positions.
-Again, I'll leave this up to as an exercise.
+Again, I'll leave this up to you as an exercise.

 ## Bonus Content and Exercises